vicanso/elton-compress/README.md

 ## brotli

-I use [Pure Go Brotli](https://github.com/andybalholm/brotli) instead of cbrotli, it is a little slower.
+I use [Pure Go Brotli](https://github.com/andybalholm/brotli) instead of cbrotli, it is a little bit slow.

 Test for encode html(113K) to br: